TheRealFREDP3D/therealfredp3d.github.io/_posts/2025-03-29-how-i-plan-to-build-and-manage-this-page.md

 ```

 ### Content Organization

-Content is categorized and tagged systematically to facilitate easy retrieval and organization.
-Taxonomy data is stored in `.frontmatter/database/taxonomyDb.json`, allowing structured browsing.
-Posts are arranged by categories, tags, and years, ensuring a logical and intuitive navigation structure for users.
+Knowledge is organized and tagged in a structured format, allowing content to be searched and organized easily.
+Taxonomy data is stored in `.frontmatter/database/taxonomyDb.json` to allow you to browse it structured.
+Posts get organized in terms of categories, tags, and years, which means users have an organized, logical, and intuitive navigation structure to visit.

-- **Categories** (`/categories/`): Group similar content together
+- **Categories** (`/categories/`): Bundle related content
-- **Tags** (`/tags/`): Provide specific identifiers for refined search
+- **Tags** (`/tags/`): Enhance search capabilities
-- **Years** (`/posts/`): Organize posts chronologically
+- **Years** (`/posts/`): Chronological organization of posts

-## Development Workflow
+## Development and Deployment Strategy

-A local preview of the website can be accessed at `http://localhost:4000`, enabling real-time content validation.
-Git integration ensures version control, allowing for efficient tracking of changes.
-Jekyll serves as the static site generator, seamlessly compiling markdown files into a functional website hosted via GitHub Pages.

-### Workflow Overview
+### Overall Workflow
 The development process follows a structured path from content creation to deployment:

 ```mermaid